 All BTEC combinations must include an A-level.

-GCSE Mathematics grade C or grade 4 and GCSE English Language grade C or grade 4 are also required.
+A minimum of five GCSEs are required, including GCSE Mathematics grade C or grade 4 and GCSE English Language grade C or grade 4.

 Please check our Admissions pages for more information on other factors we use to assess applicants within our grade range as well as our full GCSE requirements and accepted equivalencies in place of GCSEs.